containernetworking/cni/SPEC.md

 Given the same network configuration JSON list, the container runtime would perform the following steps for the `CHECK` action.

-1) first call the `bridge` plugin with the following JSON, including the `prevResult` field containing the JSON response from the `ADD` operation:
+1) call the `bridge` plugin, including the `prevResult` field containing the JSON response from the `ADD` operation, with the following JSON:

 ```jsonc
 {